View the original recipe via:

-ROUGHLY chop up the pistachios, dried apricots and cranberries using the chef's knife and cutting board.
+Roughly chop up the pistachios, dried apricots and cranberries using the chef's knife and cutting board.
 Set aside for now.
 Preparation = done!
 That's how easy this recipe is.

 FILL the small pan about halfway with water.
 BRING to a boil, then add in the aluminium bowl.
 BREAK the pieces of chocolate into smaller chunks using your hands.
-ADD the chunks of chocolate into the aluminium bowl.
+Add the chunks of chocolate into the aluminium bowl.

-Optionally repeat this step using white chocolate, this will make the end result way more sweet.
+Optionally repeat this step using white chocolate, this will make the end result way sweeter.
 Since white chocolate usually is made almost entirely with sugar.
 When the dark chocolate has melted completely, pour it on the pre-lined baking sheet.

 SPREAD it out a bit, in such a way that you'll end up with the desired thickness.
 When using white chocolate: pour the white chocolate in long lines over the warm dark chocolate to create a pattern you like.

-CRUMBLE over the nuts and dried fruits and let cool off to room temperature before cooling it in your refrigerator.
+CRUMBLE over the nuts and dried fruits and let cool off to room temperature before cooling them in your refrigerator.
 CRACK the chocolate into large chunks, serve with hot cocoa, coffee or tea.
 Enjoy!